TDAmeritrade/stumpy/README.rst

     conda install -y numpy scipy numba

-Alternatively, but with lower performance, you can also install these dependencies using the requirements.txt file (found in the ``stumpy`` directory (same directory where you found this file after cloning the git repo)):
+Alternatively, but with lower performance, you can also install these dependencies using the requirements.txt file in the root of this repository:

 .. code:: bash